natenka/pyneng-book-en/docs/source/book/18_ssh_telnet/pexpect.rst

 Note that it now returns 1.
 This means that *Password* word matched.

-Now you can send the password using *sendline* command:
+Now you can send password using *sendline* command:

 .. code:: python